-The SAFE Act and its state law equivalents require mortgage loan originators to be licensed with state agencies in the states in which they operate and/or registered with the Nationwide Mortgage Licensing System and Registry (the "Registry").
-The Registry is a database established by the Conference of State Bank Supervisors and the American Association of Residential Mortgage Regulators that tracks the licensing and eligibility requirements of loan originators.
-Among other things, the database was established to support the licensing of mortgage loan originators by each state.

-As part of this licensing and registration process, loan originators who are employees of institutions other than depository institutions or certain of their subsidiaries that, in each case, are regulated by a federal banking agency, must generally be licensed under the SAFE Act guidelines enacted by each state in which they engage in loan origination activities and registered with the Registry.
-Additionally, most states define underwriting and loan processing as a clerical and administrative duty that must be performed under the supervision of a licensed mortgage loan originator.
+The SAFE Act and the state laws enacted pursuant thereto require mortgage loan originators to be licensed with state agencies in the states in which they operate and/or registered with the Nationwide Multistate Licensing System and Registry (the "Registry").
+As part of the state licensing and registration process, mortgage loan originators who are employees of institutions other than depository institutions or certain of their subsidiaries that, in each case, are regulated by a federal banking agency, must generally be licensed under the SAFE Act guidelines enacted by each state in which they engage in loan origination activities and registered with the Registry.